-Cris Morrison has been a Council Member for a little over a year.
+Cris Morrison has been a Council Member for two years.
 She is Tlingit and has been a Petersburg resident all her life.
 Cris and her husband have three children and three grandchildren who also reside in Petersburg.
 Her favorite time of the year is summer because she enjoys fishing for halibut, RV 'camping' out the road, and spending time at the family cabin with . . .
 FAMILY!

 Brenda Norheim is of the Eagle Moiety, Tsaagwedi – Clan.
 She is married, mother of two, and grandmother (Yaya) of four.
 She is 3rd generation Petersburg family.
 This is her second term being seated on the Council and has held her current seat for 2-1/2 years.
 "I am proud and humbled to serve on the Council.
 I believe there are many great programs & opportunities available to Petersburg Indian Association & the native community as a whole.
 I believe it is the Council’s duty and responsibility to learn about these programs & opportunities and bring them to the forefront for the benefit of Tribal Members, Alaska Natives & American Indians and as a Council Member to make the best decisions we (I) can for the betterment of Petersburg Indian Association & it's members as a whole."

 Mary Ann Rainey is of the clan Eagle/Sharks from the Thunderbird House.
 Her Tlingit name is Kalk'ech, named after her grandmother.
 She has been a Council Member for eight years off and on.
 She is the liaison between the PIA Members and the Council.
 She reports what goes on at the PIA Workplace Meetings to the Council.
 She has 6 children, 18 grand children and 2 great grand children.
 She loves to work on crafts, especially ones that have to do with her native culture, such as weaving and button blanket regalia.